A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 4.A.2.3.
 Templated scenario

-IF Verification is unsuccessful, provide the customer a notice that they are unverified and do not qualify for their request at this time.
+If Verification is unsuccessful, provide the customer a notice that they are unverified and do not qualify for their request at this time.

 Under the CCPA, any California resident can exercise their Right to Access & Information, which means that they can request from your business the following:

-Once you’ve received and verified a deletion request, notify your service providers immediately so that they have ample time to satisfy the request as well.
-Your company will still be held completely accountable for making sure that the service providers fulfill their obligations.
+Once you’ve received and verified a deletion request, notify your service providers immediately to have ample time to satisfy the request.

 To exercise this right, businesses that sell personal information must provide a “Do Not Sell My Personal Information” button/link on the business’s homepage that guides the user to a web page where consumers can opt out of having their personal information sold to third parties.